• Skip to primary navigation

 So, how do you get a super thin-crust assembled pizza safely into the oven?
 Below are a few of my favorite tried and true techniques (with photos above for each step) which use parchment paper, a non-stick rolling mat, some flimsy plastic cutting boards (or placemats), and a little EVOO to get a superior crisp.

-*If you don't want to use the above techniques for a super crispy crust, skip them. -- Simply roll out the dough, add it to a lightly oiled (room temperature) baking pan then add sauce, and toppings, and bake as directed or a few minutes longer to achieve a crispy crust.
+NOTE: If you don't want to use the techniques above for a super-crispy crust, skip them.
+Simply roll out the dough, add it to a lightly oiled (room temperature) baking pan, then add sauce, toppings, and bake as directed or a few minutes longer to achieve a crispy crust.

 a raw beautifully trimmed pizza with pepperoni on top